Zogir01/Contact-Manager/README.md

 # Contact Manager

-This is our simple project for university.
 The application is designed for managing contacts.
 Although the code contains some unimplemented functions and areas for optimization, our goal was to carefully plan the application's operations and provide proper documentation using [Doxygen](https://github.com/doxygen/doxygen).

 The main objective of the application was to implement the MVC pattern, introduce a clear user interface, and develop appropriate algorithms to ensure that the project meets the requirements provided to the project group.